kamilazdybal/PCAfold/docs/user/clustering.rst

 .. autofunction:: PCAfold.clustering_data.vqpca

-VQPCA algorithm used here was first proposed in :cite:`Parente2009`.
+VQPCA algorithm was first proposed in :cite:`Kambhatla1997` and later its modified version, that we present here, was developed in :cite:`Parente2009`.
 The general scheme for the iterative procedure is presented below:

 .. image:: ../images/clustering-vqpca.png
   :width: 700